Lucy is a second-year DPhil student, funded by an ESRC Grand Union DTP studentship.

 In 2015, as a Commonwealth Scholar at the University of Warwick, she completed an MA in Educational Innovation, with distinction.
 She is a committed community volunteer and leader.
 Her research interests remain in understanding how to improve outcomes for children in care and children who are impacted by separation from parents through migration.

-Her DPhil study uses survey data, interviews, observation, and document analysis to examine teacher knowledge, attitudes, and practices in relation to refugee pupils.
+Her Doctoral study uses survey data, interviews, observation, and document analysis to examine teacher knowledge, attitudes, and practices in relation to refugee pupils.
 Previously, Caitlin worked as a primary school teacher in Aberdeen, London, and at Rose Hill Primary School in Oxford.
 She completed an MA (Gaelic Medium Education, Oral History) and a PGDE (Primary Education) at the University of Aberdeen, and a BA (Human Geography, Environmental Studies) at Middlebury College in the US.
 She has a general interest in improving inclusion and equity in education.